 - Convenience.
 For most travelers, convenience is about location and proximity to the places they will visit.
-But it can also mean in-room amenities such as Wi-Fi and entertainment and facilities such as a restaurant, bar, and function space.
+But it can also mean hotel room amenities such as Wi-Fi and entertainment and facilities such as a restaurant, bar, and function space.

 - Comfort.
 Notions of comfort tend to vary by traveler, but everyone wants a comfortable bed and a good night’s sleep.
 Extras may include bathrobes and fluffy towels or a spa and hot tub.
-For many, comfort is also shaped by how the hotel and its staff make them feel.
+For many, comfort is also shaped by how the hotel and its staff members make them feel.
 Do guests feel welcome and safe?

 - Service.
 Service encompasses the helpfulness, efficiency, and attitude of employees and their availability to accommodate guest needs.
 With great service, hotels can overcome shortfalls in other areas, but it’s hard to overcome a negative service experience.

 - Quality.
 Quality refers to the state of the room, facilities, furnishings, food, technology, and equipment.
 Is it well-maintained and functional or worn out and neglected?
 If quality is poor, overall impressions are likely to be negative.

 - Cleanliness.
 All travelers expect a clean, tidy environment.
-During the pandemic, cleanliness became even more important because it was associated with sanitation and safety.
+During the pandemic, cleanliness became even more important because it was associated with sanitation and safety, an expectation that has remained years later.

 - Value.
 To assess value, guests weigh pricing against fundamentals like service, quality, and cleanliness.
 If guests think the property offers good value, they tend to view everything more favorably.
 If it feels overpriced, they are more critical.

-How well a hotel delivers on these fundamentals has a direct bearing on customer satisfaction.
-If expectations are exceeded, first-time guests are more likely to return and write a positive review.
+How well a hotel delivers on these fundamentals has a direct bearing on customer satisfaction and retention.
+If expectations are exceeded, new guests are more likely to return and write a positive review.
 If expectations are not met, guests are less likely to return and may recommend others to stay away too.
 Tripadvisor reviews can be especially helpful for evaluating performance in these areas because they allow guests to rate location, service, cleanliness, and value, as well as provide an overall rating of the property.
 Your reviews on well-known OTAs even affect your property’s ranking in their search results.

 Which fundamentals are most important?